UO-Biostats/UO_ABS/pages/syllabus.md

 ## Prerequisites:

-None, but students should be comfortable with algebra and the basics of calculus, and either have some experience with programming or be ready to jump in with both feet.
+None, but students should be comfortable with algebra and the basics of calculus, and have some experience with programming.

 ## Inclusion and accessibility